nt0k/IR-From-Real-Data/README.md

 I heavily utilized google's documentation to understand how to use Pyspark, Dataproc, and Bucket.
 Data was collected through Google's Takeout, and added to with the Youtube API.

+Prototype.py is from Professor Mike Ryu at Westmont College.